dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 never do, even though `radius` is mutable.
 You can assign a different value and the `area` and `circumference` will retain their previous, now incorrect values.

-To correctly handle cache invalidation, we need to do this:
+To correctly handle cache invalidation, we would need to do this:

 {:.bad}
-<?code-excerpt "usage_bad.dart (cacl-vs-store2)"?>
+<?code-excerpt "usage_bad.dart (calc-vs-store2)"?>
 {% prettify dart tag=pre+code %}
 class Circle {
   double _radius;